MATH G100: Liberal Arts Mathematics

 Demonstration of Critical Thinking

-Students will demonstrate critical thinking and problem solving skills by using logic, in conjunction with past mathematical solving techniques, to solve and interpret a variety of applications not previously seen.
-Demonstrations will be shown by completing assignments, participating in discussions, and completing required exams and quizzes.
+Students will demonstrate critical thinking and problem-solving skills by using logic, in conjunction with past mathematical solving techniques, to solve and interpret a variety of applications not previously seen.
+Such applications range from computing compound interest in consumer mathematics, computing area and/or perimeter of geometrical objects, to calculating frequency distributions for statistical models.
+Demonstrations will be shown by completing assignments, participating in discussions, and completing required assessments.

 Required Writing, Problem Solving, Skills Demonstration

-Students will demonstrate problem solving skills when they write their own solutions to regular homework problems, quiz problems, and exam problems.
+Students will demonstrate problem solving skills when they write their own solutions to regular homework problems and assessment problems.

 Eligible Disciplines